StanislavSt/MykalMachon/src/posts/Preparing For Battlesnake.md

 2. Be operating off a trained neural network.
 Most likely something built through OpenAI or Clarifai
 3. Capability to autonomously improve or "learn" after each match through the use of machine learning.

-I've never used any AI tech beyond using some very simple pre-trained facial recognition models so this would be a tonne of fun to play around with, but may be a little too far out of my wheelhouse to be achievable in two weeks.
+I've never used any AI tech beyond using some very simple pre-trained facial recognition models.
+This would be a tonne of fun to play around with, but may be a little too far out of my wheelhouse to be achievable in two weeks.

 ### Closing Thoughts